-On November 24, 2022, the Gdańsk Entrepreneurship Incubator STARTER hosted the first conference dedicated to game localisation in Poland – the Localisation Best Practices Conference, or LBPC.
-The event’s goal was to present topics related to localisation and show its importance for the gaming industry, as proven by the global success of many Polish games, including The Witcher and Fishing Clash.
+On 24 November 2022 at the Gdańsk Entrepreneurship Incubator STARTER, locatheart hosted the first conference dedicated to game localisation in Poland – the Localisation Best Practices Conference, or LBPC.
+The event’s goal was to present topics related to localisation and highlight its importance for the gaming industry, as proven by the global success of many Polish games, including The Witcher and Fishing Clash.

-The conference was organized by locatheart, a translation agency specializing in localisation and content creation for dozens of markets.
+The conference was organised by locatheart, a translation agency specialising in localisation and content creation for dozens of markets.
 One of the company’s core activities is localisation of games – including board, card, mobile and video games.
-Sharing knowledge about it – as many people have yet to come across that topic – is of particular importance for a translation agency:
+Sharing knowledge about it – as many people have yet to come across that topic – is of particular importance to our translation agency:

 Mobile game LQA